 ACL Post-Op Physical Therapy

 Your ACL repair surgeon will typically start you on postoperative physical therapy one week after surgery.
 Range of motion and strength exercises, along with gait training, will be the early focus of your physical therapy.
 In many cases, you will begin a supervised running program at around 3 months after surgery and may be able to return to sports after around 6 months, depending on your graft type, fixation, and sport of choice.

 Schedule a Torn ACL Appointment

 The Gotham City Orthopedics team is available 24 hours a day, seven days a week.
 If you are experiencing the excruciating symptoms of a torn ACL on a weekend, you don’t have to wait until Monday to get relief.
-Our sports medicine doctors can diagnose a torn ACL at any of our five convenient locations in New York and New Jersey.
+Our sports medicine doctors can diagnose a torn ACL in New York.
 Contact us to receive the treatment you deserve.